-On OpenVMS I64 systems, operating system licenses are bundled with additional products into operating environments, called OEs.
+On OpenVMS Integrity server systems, operating system licenses are bundled with additional products into operating environments, called OEs.
 These environments offer base operating system functionality along with additional capability, based on the OE.
 The operating environments are tiered in a hierarchy.
 Each higher-level OE contains everything in the lower tiers plus additional functionality.
-Currently, three tiers of operating environments are offered: